buqeye/nuclear-matter-convergence/README.md

 This repository contains the data and Jupyter notebooks to produce the figures in our publications:

-* *How well do we know the neutron-matter equation of state at the densities inside neutron stars?
-A Bayesian approach with correlated uncertainties*, [arXiv:2004.07232](https://arxiv.org/abs/2004.07232).
+* Drischler, Furnstahl, Melendez, and Phillips, _How well do we know the neutron-matter equation of state at the densities inside neutron stars?
+A Bayesian approach with correlated uncertainties_, [arXiv:2004.07232](https://arxiv.org/abs/2004.07232).

-* *Quantifying uncertainties and correlations in the nuclear-matter equation of state*, [arXiv:2004.07805](https://arxiv.org/abs/2004.07805).
+* Drischler, Melendez, Furnstahl, and Phillips, _Effective Field Theory Convergence Pattern of Infinite Nuclear Matter_, [arXiv:2004.07805](https://arxiv.org/abs/2004.07805).

 ## Overview